ny83427/tankwar/Readme.md

 * Explosion sound effect audio file `assets\audios\explode.wav`

 ### Wall
-* Simulate 3 walls, one in upper-middle, two in left and right
+* Simulate 4 walls, one in upper-middle, two in left and right, one in bottom-middle
-* Enemy tank cannot penetrate wall, as it should be, player tank can be allowed
+* Tank cannot penetrate wall, as it should be
-* If missile hit all, it simply disappears
+* If missile hit wall, it simply disappears

 ### Blood
 * In the beginning of the game there will be a blood jumping in the center.
 If player tank